 Welcome 2018 to the sound of your favorite band or artist with these top picks for New Year’s Eve concerts in NYC.
 You can watching the New Year’s Eve fireworks in NYC or stopping by one of the many New Year’s Eve parties around the city.
 And, for more top-notch music, make sure to hit up some of the best Christmas concerts in NYC leading up to the holiday.

-RECOMMENDED: How to celebrate New Year’s Eve in NYC
+RECOMMENDED: Full guide to New Year’s Eve in NYC

-New Year’s Eve concerts 2015
+New Year’s Eve concerts in NYC